EXPLAINER: A look at Trump’s long-shot legal challenges

 ARIZONA

-THE CASE: The Arizona Republican Party is trying to block the certification of the election results in the state’s most populous county, Maricopa, until the court rules on the party’s lawsuit asking for a new hand count of a sampling of ballots.
+THE CASE: The Arizona Republican Party had tried to block the certification of the election results in the state’s most populous county, Maricopa, until a court ruled on the party’s lawsuit asking for a new hand count of a sampling of ballots.
 An audit already completed by the county found no discrepancies, officials said.

-WHAT HAPPENED: The judge was expected to issue a decision on Thursday.
+WHAT HAPPENED: A judge on Thursday rejected Republicans’ bid to postpone the certification of election results and dismissed the party’s legal challenge that sought a new audit of a sampling of ballots.
+Judge John Hanna provided no explanation, except to say that the GOP’s request to amend its lawsuit was futile, and barred the party from refiling the case.
+The judge promised a full explanation in the future.
+Maricopa County officials are expected to certify elections results on Friday.

-In a separate case, Trump’s campaign and the Republican National Committee had sought to delay the certification of election results in Maricopa County.
-Republicans asked for the manual inspection of ballots in metro Phoenix, alleging that some votes were improperly rejected.
+In a separate case, Trump’s campaign and the Republican National Committee also had sought to delay the certification of election results in Maricopa County.
+In that case, they asked for the manual inspection of ballots in metro Phoenix, alleging that some votes were improperly rejected.
 A judge dismissed the case on Nov.
 13 after the campaign’s lawyers acknowledged the small number of ballots at issue wouldn’t change the outcome of how Arizona voted for president.

 GEORGIA

-WHAT HAPPENED: A judge has scheduled a hearing for Thursday to consider a request for a temporary restraining order to halt certification.
+WHAT HAPPENED: A judge on Thursday denied Wood’s request for a temporary restraining order to halt certification.

 MICHIGAN